hellums/lacey-bacon/README.md

 ## To run a few unit tests for data integrity
 To test functions and data:
-  - >python3 -m unittest test_romcom -v
+  - >python -m unittest test_romcom -v

 To test SQLite3 database:
-  - >python3 romcomSQL.py
+  - >python romcomSQL.py

-## Clean Up
-- To get everything back to normal and remove files, type deactivate, then remove the lacey-bacon directory.
-Your system will be back to normal, as before the test.

 # Satisfaction of Code Louisville Requirements
 Requirements are called out in code, just search for "Code Louisville" in the python files